Enable text based alternatives for graph display and drawing entry

 Based on this information classify the supply curve.

-Consider the following supply schedule for shoes.
+Consider the following supply schedule for bags.

 PriceQuantity Supplied